vinayprabhakarx/vinay/.module/GITH_N_GITHUB.md

 7. git commit -m " here type message what the changes"
 8. git log
 - to check commit status
-9. git commit -m " file.name"
+9. git commit -a -m " message"
-- for single file commiting
+- for all file commiting
 10. rm -rf .git
 - to delete all git file, and repository from computer
 11. pwd